AutoJenny/blog/docs/temp/llm_modular_prompt_refactor_plan.md

 - [x] Refactor /api/v1/llm/actions and linking endpoints to use direct SQL
 - [x] Test all LLM endpoints with curl to ensure correct behavior
 - [x] Update documentation and /docs/CHANGES.log after each major step
-- [ ] Continue UI wiring for modular prompt part management
+- [x] Continue UI wiring for modular prompt part management

 ## Next
-- Scaffold and wire up Action Details UI to display and manage modular prompt parts, input/output fields, and test execution.
+- All LLM modular prompt features and UI are now robust, ORM-free, and fully tested.
+Continue with advanced features and documentation as needed.